sanchitha001/hospitalschedulingsystem/docs/index.md

 The admin view function enables any logistical hospital staff with the (customizable by hospital) username and password to view the current state of all staff members' schedules.

+## Working - Frontend

+The front - end for our program is made possible using the TKinter module, using which we created a rudimentary GUI with buttons for all primary user functions.
+The front - end code (and thus the scheduling system as a whole) runs until the GUI is closed.
+This system is designed to always be open on a hospital computer, and refreshed at the start of every working day.
+We are currently looking into deployment as a web-application.

 ###### [View on github](https://github.com/Python-mini-project/hospitalschedulingsystem)